Fingersoup/Scratch-Pad/README.md

 ### Security Best Practices
 - **No Key Storage** - Passwords never stored, only derived keys in memory
 - **Secure Memory** - Sensitive data cleared from memory after use

-## 🚀 Getting Started
-1. Download the latest release
-2. Launch SecureWord (no admin rights required)
-3. Configure settings as needed

-Version 1.0.0b — Friends & Family Edition
-Absolutely free to use — no telemetry, no data mining, no annoying ads, and zero tracking.
-We handpicked third-party libraries with privacy in mind, but hey, don’t just take our word for it—feel free to audit away. 🗽🦅

 ### System Requirements
 - Windows 10/11